 Perform a statistical analysis evaluating an association between serum LDL and all-cause mortality over the entire period of observation of these subjects by comparing the instantaneous risk of death across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).

 Methods: A binary variable was created indicating whether the participant’s serum LDL level was normal (less than 160 mg/dL) or high (160 mg/dL or higher).
-The instantaneous risk of death for each serum LDL group was given by the hazard curve, generated using the observation time in years as the time to event and death as the outcome.
+The instantaneous risk of death for each serum LDL group was given by the Kaplan Meier hazard curve, generated using the observation time in years as the time to event and death as the outcome.
 The log-rank test was used to compare the curves for the groups defined by serum LDL levels.
 An alpha level of 0.05 was used.
 The null hypothesis was that there is no difference in the instantaneous risk of death across groups defined by serum LDL levels so the number of observed deaths is equal to the number of expected deaths for each group.
 The alternative hypothesis was that there is a difference in the instantaneous risk of death across groups defined by serum LDL levels and the observed number of deaths will differ from the expected number of deaths for each group.